simonlevy5/plaid-ios-link/README.md

 # plaid-ios-link
 Plaid Link experience built natively for iOS.
 For more on Plaid Link, please see https://github.com/plaid/link

+This project is currently under active development.

 **Usage**

 For development:
-Right now the Plaid library is required to run this.
-Edit Podfile and enter the path to that library (https://github.com/vouch/plaid-ios-sdk) for the plaid-ios-sdk Pod.
-Then open the workspace and run the PlaidLink target.
+The plaid-ios-sdk (https://github.com/vouch/plaid-ios-sdk) is required to use this.
+There are two options:

+1. Use the Cocoapod by adding the following to your Podfile: pod 'plaid-ios-sdk'
+2. Download the plaid-ios-sdk project and add the following to your Podfile: pod 'plaid-ios-sdk', :path => 'path_to_project'

+The second option allows for developing against the local version of the SDK if changes are required.

 **Project Tasks**